dhsc-govuk/FingertipsNext/docs/PeriodTimeSpikeADR.md

 # Investigation into the Complex Time Period Reporting

 One of the key requirements is to enable the ability to display various complex date periods on the line chart and data tables.
-Currently, in next generation fingertip , we are only displaying data only calendar years, and some of it is being displayed incorrectly, ignoring the indicators "year type".
+Currently, in next generation fingertip POC , we are only displaying the data for calendar years only, and some of it is being displayed incorrectly, ignoring the indicators "year type".

 The fingertips current website, uses this various year types to compute and display the period label.